Last updated on March 27th, 2023 at 09:00 pm

 My next batch will be a combination of the two.

-The next batch will have the added pectin, however I will reduce the sugar back to one cup per six cups of rhubarb for my own individual preference.
+The next batch will have the added pectin, however I will reduce the sugar back to one cup per six cups of rhubarb for my own individual preference of less sugar.

 You can make adjustments to the sugar content with these two methods.
 If using packaged pectin, follow the directions on the package for sugar amounts.